ibm-cloud-docs/account/iam-quickstart.md

 For more information, see [Inviting users to an account](/docs/account?topic=account-iamuserinv).

-## Step 3.
-Manage access for existing users
+## Manage access for existing users
 {: #user_access_manage}
 {: step}